About TURBOFAC®️; General Overview

 For documents produced by OFAC, you may remove any doubt you might have as to the authenticity of a given document by calling the OFAC Licensing Division at 1-202-622-2480 (for specific licenses) and the OFAC Compliance Division at 1-202-622-2490 (for guidance letters and other items produced by OFAC).
 See OFAC FAQ # 468 addressing this same question.
-For documents that originated as court filings, you can look for the item on PACER by reviewing the header of the native .pdf file and searching accordingly.

 No. All classifications of items housed on the database are the product of manual review and classification by an expert in the field of U.S. sanctions law.
 Classifications are the product of judgment calls based in large part on qualitative criteria, especially where the classifications involve the identification of the treatment of important recurring legal issues.
 The only aspect of the Research System that is “automated” is the hyperlinking found in the commentary portion of the individual document pages.
 Internal links are automatically generated on the basis of certain text strings that are associated with items in the database.
 It is for that reason that the first instance of a given text string associated with a system document will appear as a hyperlink, but only the first instance.